-Stimuli: The 10k US Adult Faces Database

-It is well-known that face recognition depends on the observer's experience: we are more sensitive to faces within our own age group (Anastasi & Rhodes, 2005) and race (Chiroro & Valentine, 1995; Meissner & Brigham, 2001).
-In order to have an unbiased platform for the study of face memorability (Figure 1), we built a 10,168-image database of face photographs representative of the adult United States population (Bainbridge, Isola, Blank, & Oliva, 2012).
-Using an online random name generator based on the 1990 US Census name distribution (Kleimo, 2011; US Census, 1990), we randomly sampled 25,000 first and last names and automatically downloaded from Google Image Search several color face photographs associated with random pairings of these first and last names.
-Five observers (two authors) deleted from the database recognizable celebrities, low quality images, children, and faces occluded with objects or with unusual makeup.
-The resulting 10k US Adult Faces Database has 10,168 individual faces, following gender, age and race distributions of the adult US population (see Figure 1 and Table 1).
+Stimuli: The 10k US Adult Faces Database.
+It is well known that face recognition depends on the observer's experience: We are more sensitive to faces within our own age group (Anastasi & Rhodes, 2005) and race (Chiroro & Valentine, 1995; Meissner & Brigham, 2001).
+In order to have an unbiased platform for the study of face memorability, we built a 10,168-image database of face photographs representative of the adult United States population (Bainbridge, Isola, Blank, & Oliva, 2012).
+Using an online random name generator based on the 1990 U.S. Census name distribution (Kleimo, 2011; U.S. Census Bureau, 1990), we randomly sampled 25,000 first and last names and automatically downloaded from Google Image Search several color face photographs openly available on the Web associated with random pairings of these first and last names.
+Five observers (two authors) deleted from the database recognizable celebrities, low-quality images, children, and faces occluded with objects or with unusual makeup.
+The resulting 10k US Adult Faces Database has 10,168 individual faces, following gender, age, and race distributions of the adult U.S. population (see Table 1) and complies with U.S. copyright law's fair use provision (Copyright Act of 1976, 2012, § 107).